Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artwork/remove.md

 ## Description and Usage

 Remove an artwork, preventing access to it.
 The artwork will still be preserved on disk.
-Optionally removes associated 3D files (default behavior is to remove).
-On success a list of orphaned 3D files will be returned (if no files were orphaned, such as if they were all removed, an empty list is returned).
+Optionally removes associated files (the default behavior is to remove).
+On success, a list of orphaned files will be returned (if no files were orphaned, such as if they were all removed, an empty list is returned).

 **Arguments must be sent in the message body as valid JSON.**